nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The standard unique identifier for your patient.
 Each patient should have a unique alphanumeric name assigned to them.

-#### NRIC
+#### ID

 The ID-based unique identifier for your patient.
 Each patient should have a unique alphanumeric ID assigned to them.

-There is no verification system in place for NRIC.
+There is no verification system in place for ID.
 This allows you to use your custom identifier for your patients, if you wish.

 #### Phone Number